Suzanna-Linn/slua/docs/beta.md

 - the event link_message( sender_num, num, str, str2 )
 - linked messages with LSL scripts are internally typecasted.

+Uuid's can be converted to and from 16-characters string storing the uuid in numeric form:
+- property .bytes that returns the uuid as a 16-characters string.
+- the function uuid() can take a buffer of 16 or more bytes and get the uuid from the first 16 bytes.
+- it's useful to store uuid's in linkset data or in a buffer using 16 bytes instead of 36.
+<pre class="language-sluab line-numbers"><code class="language-sluab">-- uuid's to string16 (Slua Beta)

+local me = ll.GetOwner()

+local meStr16 = me.bytes
+print(#meStr16)  -- > 16

+local meBack = uuid(buffer.fromstring(meStr16))
+print(me == meBack)  -- > true</code></pre>
+</td></tr></table>

 ### SLua type integer

 The type integer doesn't exist any more.